 But it gets better.
 Our parent company, Illinois Tool Works (ITW), also wants to help us make a difference.
 So for every dollar raised for United Way, ITW doubles that donation dollar-for-dollar.

 That means if someone gives $1, we can make it $3.

 Give $5?
 Now it is $15.

 We have tried every fundraising idea we can think of - Paper airplane contests, bake sales, auctions, walk-a-thons, maker projects, dodgeball, egg drop, you name it!
-This year, we are putting together a county-wide Casablanca Casino night.
+This year, we even put together a county-wide Casablanca Casino night.

-Thank you for helping Slime make a difference in our community.
+Slime employees are working hard to make a difference in our community!